mathieu-benoit/mathieu-benoit.github.io/content/posts/2019/11/helm3.md

 helm3 version
 ```

 From here I have both helm and helm3 commands to keep/use both in parallel for now.
-So I will use helm3 command from here.
+So I will use `helm3` command from here.

 Then let's create our first Helm chart:
 ```
 chart=hello-world
 helm3 create $chart
 ls ./$chart
-# Should return: _charts_  Chart.yaml  _templates_ values.yaml
+# Should return: charts  Chart.yaml  templates values.yaml
 ls ./$chart/templates
-# Should return: deployment.yaml  _helpers.tpl  ingress.yaml  NOTES.txt  serviceaccount.yaml  service.yaml  _tests_
+# Should return: deployment.yaml  helpers.tpl  ingress.yaml  NOTES.txt  serviceaccount.yaml  service.yaml
 helm3 lint ./$chart
 ```